dynamox-s-a/c-c-plus-plus-developer-challenge/README.md

 ---

 1 - Functional requirements
-1. [ ] Create an HMI where I can choose an operation and have it executed.
+1. [ ] Create an HMI where users can choose an operation and execute it.
-1. [ ] I want to be able to input single values and have its result.
+1. [ ] Users should be able to input single values and get the result.
-1. [ ] I want to be able to input an array of values and have its result.
+1. [ ] Users should be able to input array of values and get the result(If applicable).
 1. [ ] Add at least two operations
-1. [ ] The user must be able to select the operation type
+1. [ ] Users must be able to select the operation type.
 1. [ ] One of the operations must be the calculation of the [Determinant](https://en.wikipedia.org/wiki/Determinant)

 2 - Technical requirements